CloudLabs-MCW/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/perform-database-assessments.md

 ## Task 1: Connect to the WideWorldImporters database on the SQL 2019 VM

-In this task, you will create `WideWorldImporters` database on the SQL 2019 VM instance, assess it for Azure SQL Database and Azure SQL Managed Instance using Azure SQL Migration extension inside Azure Data Studio for migration.
+In this task, you will create `WideWorldImporters` database on the SQL 2019 VM instance, assess it for Azure SQL Database and Azure SQL Managed Instance using the Azure SQL Migration extension inside Azure Data Studio for migration.

 1. Navigate to the [Azure portal](https://portal.azure.com) and select **Resource groups** from the Azure services list.